jayantsharma/salt/README.md

 Functionally, Anonymal aims to make video anonymization accessible and straightforward.
 To do this, it:
 1. Provides a user interface for the video and blurring procedure, allowing the selection of zero to many objects at different times, as necessary.
 2. Blurs the tracked regions, efficiently and losslessly storing the data.
-3. Automatically generates a new blurred video alonside polygonal metadata about the blurred areas.
+3. Automatically generates a new blurred video alongside polygonal metadata about the blurred areas.
 4. Contains scripts for simple batch video processing to reduce friction.

 <div align="center">